What is WhichSchoolAdvisor.com?

 Very.
 The information presented is fair and honest.
 Important in this is that the schools themselves also have the opportunity to advise us of any inadvertent errors that may have been made further ensuring the accuracy and currency of the site.

-So, what are the best schools in the UAE?
+So, what are the best schools?

 We are not side stepping when we say that this is 'horses for courses'.